AFLplusplus/AFLplusplus/frida_mode/README.md

 FRIDA mode has also introduced some improvements to reduce collisions in the map.
 See [here](MapDensity.md) for details.

+# OSX Library Fuzzing
+An example of how to fuzz a dynamic library on OSX is included [here](test/osx-lib).
+This requires the use of a simple test harness executable which will load the library and call a target function within it.
+The dependent library can either be loaded in using `dlopen` and `dlsym` in a function marked `__attribute__((constructor()))` or the test harness can simply be linked against it.
+It is important that the target library is loaded before execution of `main`, since this is the point that FRIDA mode is initialized.
+Otherwise, it will not be possible to configure coverage for the test library using `AFL_FRIDA_INST_RANGES` or similar.

 ## TODO

 The next features to be added are Aarch32 support as well as looking at